 Gross Leasable Area (GLA) is the total area designed for the occupancy and exclusive use of the tenants, including basements and mezzanines; measured from the centre of joint partitioning to the outside wall surface.
+For Hotel & Motel buildings, typically the GLA reported by owners on their returned RFI documents is the size used.

-Land Use Code defines the use of a property.
+Property Use (Land Use Code) defines the use of a property.
 The amount of a property subject to any specific Land Use will be expressed as a percentage (%).
-Land Uses may be used for administrative reasons and are not used in the valuation of Hotel & Motel Inventory.
+Land Uses may be used for administrative reasons and are not used in the valuation of Hotel & Motel Inventory